jorgezelaz/jorgezelaz/README.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/jorgezelaz/jorgezelaz/main/monkeyisland.webp" alt="MonkeyIsland<3">
   <br>
-  <p style="color: green; font-family: 'Courier New', Courier, monospace;">¡Hola!
-Welcome to my GitHub profile.</p>
+  <pre style="color: green; font-family: 'Courier New', Courier, monospace;">¡Hola!
+Welcome to my GitHub profile.
-  <p style="color: green; font-family: 'Courier New', Courier, monospace;">This is jorgezelaz, aspiring to be as adventurous and resourceful as my childhood crush ↑.</p>
+This is jorgezelaz, aspiring to be as adventurous and resourceful as my childhood crush up there.
-  <p style="color: green; font-family: 'Courier New', Courier, monospace;">I'm on a quest to navigate the seas of coding and unlock its hidden treasures.</p>:
+I'm on a quest to navigate the seas of coding and unlock its hidden treasures.</pre>
 </div>

 <!--